Technology

 3. Quick test execution is provided by Cypress

-Because Cypress automatically waits for DOM additional weights, implementing it is a very quick process with a reaction time of less than 20 MS. You are thus not needed to show any implicit or explicit waiting.
+Because Cypress automatically waits for DOM additional weights, implementing it is a very quick process with a reaction time of less than 20 MS. You are thus not need to show any implicit or explicit waiting.
 The Cypress waits for a variety of things automatically, including DOM components, loading, animation, and more.

 What Is Playwright?

 One of the emerging trends in cross-browser testing solutions is Microsoft Playwright.
-It was developed by the same team that gave you Puppeteer.
+It was develop by the same team that gave you Puppeteer.
 While Playwright and Puppeteer are similar in many ways, Playwright outperforms Puppeteer in terms of browser compatibility.
 By using a single API, the Playwright framework supports macOS, Windows, and Linux in addition to Jest, Jasmine, Mocha, and other well-known CI servers.
 Moreover, Playwright offers cross-language support for TypeScript, JavaScript, Python,.NET, and Java.

 Here are some other features of the Playwright framework.